stanislawbartkowski/javahotel/README.md

 Format: sh/export.sh {action} parameters related to {action}

+*extractschemas*
+* No parameters
+* Extract list of schemas from a source database.
+The list is stored in schema.list file.
+This action is not connected with any other actions, can be used as a data discovery.
+* Example: sh/export.sh extractschemas

 *listoftables*
 * Parameters: list of schemas
 * Creates a list of tables extracted from source database and schemas.
 The list is stored in the table.list file.
 The list is later reused by extractfromlist action.
 The list can be reviewed and modified manually.